Discover the Historic Elegance of the Pabst Mansion in Milwaukee

 The Pabst Mansion also hosts many events and exhibits throughout the year while providing an extra touch of celebration.
 The Christmas season sees the mansion fully decked out with trees, trains and all things nostalgic.
 Other seasonal events pay homage to Oktoberfest, Valentine’s Day, Women’s History Month and more, so there’s always something new to explore.
 Find your next Pabst Mansion event below!

-Pabst Mansion Behind-the-Scenes Tour
+Women of the Pabst Mansion Tour

 Get Inspired!